top 5 staff retention strategies

 1. Appreciation

-A Gallop poll found that 65% of employee felt underappreciated in their role.
+A Gallop poll found that 65% of employees felt underappreciated in their role.
 How do you know if your staff are feeling underappreciated?
 A lack of enthusiasm about their role is a good indicator that they’re feeling this way.

 The most important aspect of appreciation from managers is the need to be authentic and sincere.
-Making the recognition public will improve its impact, for example an annual awards ceremony.
+Making the recognition public will improve its impact, for example, an annual awards ceremony.

 How do your employee retention strategies compare?
 Can you use any of the top 5 staff retention strategies in the current climate to reduce your staff turnover?